eliaswisa/Ex_2/README.md

 **load**-loads the graph from file by streaming all his data after implementing serilizable

-**djikstra** -an side function based on djikstra algorithm that knows how to finds the shortest path using djikstra principle
+**dijkstra** -an side function based on djikstra algorithm that knows how to finds the shortest path using djikstra principle

-visual simulation below:
+dijkstra algorithm visual simulation below:

 <img src="wiki_images/2bP4pJr4wVimqCWjYimXJe2cnCgnGNrSY8SknnG67Xj.gif">